abramadams/cucumber-cf/README.md

 `box testbox run reporter=mintext`

 # Using Cucumber-cf in your project

+To install in your own project, simply drop the `/utils/Cucumber.cfc` file into your project and extend it from the cfc you'll use to define the steps.

 To use in the project, extend the Cucumber.cfc from your test "spec" cfc: (see `/tests/specs/cucumberRunner.cfc` for an example).
 Then define the `stepDefinitions` to handle the test scenarios in your feature files.
 ```javascript
 component accessors = "true" extends = "tests.utils.Cucumber" {